mosesgilbertt/GAGALORA-app/README.md

-# GAGAGLORA App
+# GAGALORA App

 ## Description

-GAGAGLORA App is a web application built using TypeScript, the NEXT.js framework, and MongoDB as the database.
+GAGALORA App is a web application built using TypeScript, the NEXT.js framework, and MongoDB as the database.
 This project is designed to be a valuable addition to your portfolio, so make sure to complete it thoroughly.

 ### Pages